Sanchit611/testing/README.md

 ## 5. Model

-**Q: What type of model is used (linear regression, ridge, NNLS, MVO/QP, tree ensemble, neural network, other)?**
+**What type of model is used (linear regression, ridge, NNLS, MVO/QP, tree ensemble, neural network, other)?**
-A: A **two-stage hybrid**.
+A **two-stage hybrid**.
 Stage 1 is a bank of **linear ridge regressions** (one per horizon) for return forecasting.
 Stage 2 is a **convex quadratic program** (mean-variance / multi-period optimiser) for portfolio construction.
 There is also an auxiliary **long-only QP** (`run_mvo_qp`, cvxopt) producing the baseline anchor.

-**Q: Why is this model class appropriate for the idea?**
+**Why is this model class appropriate for the idea?**
-A: Ridge is robust and fast for the noisy, collinear super-alpha features (strong L2 shrinkage tames multicollinearity among the 20 buckets); a QP is the natural way to express the multi-period mean-variance utility with hard dollar-neutral / leverage constraints and quadratic turnover/coupling penalties, and it is convex so the solve is reliable in production.
+Ridge is robust and fast for the noisy, collinear super-alpha features (strong L2 shrinkage tames multicollinearity among the 20 buckets); a QP is the natural way to express the multi-period mean-variance utility with hard dollar-neutral / leverage constraints and quadratic turnover/coupling penalties, and it is convex so the solve is reliable in production.

-**Q: What are the key model hyperparameters and how were they chosen?**
+**What are the key model hyperparameters and how were they chosen?**
-A:

 - `HORIZONS = 10` - swept 1 -> 5 -> 10; 10 gives the largest turnover reduction.
 - `RIDGE_ALPHA = 1e5` - deliberately strong shrinkage to prevent the 20-bucket forecaster from overfitting daily return noise.
 - `N_BUCKETS_MPO = 20` - dimensionality reduction of the (potentially thousands of) selected alphas.